 How To Make Sourdough Starter

-If you’ve ever wondered how to make sourdough starter, this is your complete guide!
+If you’ve ever wondered how to make sourdough starter without yeast, this is your complete guide!
 Traditional 7 day sourdough starter with perfect results, every time.
-Just 5 minutes and you are on your way to sourdough bread, pancakes, cakes and more.
+It’s an easy recipe that takes just 5 minutes a day.

 Does sourdough really take a week?